1920s Trivia

 Answer: The United Nations

-Question: What was the name of the first electronic general-purpose computer, built during World War II?
+Question: What was the name of the groundbreaking electronic marvel built during WWII that kick-started the computer revolution as the first general-purpose machine?

 Answer: ENIAC (Electronic Numerical Integrator and Computer)

-Question: Which iconic photograph captured U.S. Marines raising the American flag on Mount Suribachi during the Battle of Iwo Jima in 1945?
+Question: Which unforgettable 1945 snapshot captured U.S. Marines hoisting the American flag on Mount Suribachi, etching a moment of triumph in time?

 Answer: Raising the Flag on Iwo Jima